Hugh McCutcheon: Coaching history

 McCutcheon was the top assistant coach and recruiter under head coach Carl McGown for BYU from 1995 to 2001.
-During that time, the Cougars posted a record of 138-44 and captured two NCAA men’s volleyball championships (1999 and 2001).
+During that time, the Cougars posted a record of 138-44 and captured two NCAA men's volleyball championships (1999 and 2001).

 After leaving BYU, McCutcheon was the head coach of the Vienna Hotvolleys in Austria for two seasons.
 In his first season there, the Hotvolleys won the 2001-02 Inter-Liga, Austrian Cup and Austrian League championships, and he had the opportunity to work with USA national team players Rich Lambourne, Dave McKienzie, Adam Naeve, Reid Priddy and Brandon Taliaferro.
-He also coached the first Austrian team to ever beat an Italian A1 opponent.

-McCutcheon also served as a volunteer assistant coach for the men’s national team, helping out during the 2001 Volleyball World League, the 2002 World Championships and on five international tours.
+McCutcheon also served as a volunteer assistant coach for the men's national team, helping out during the 2001 Volleyball World League, the 2002 World Championships and on five international tours.
 He has also served as the head coach of the USA Boys Youth National Team in 2000 and 2001.
-He joined USA Volleyball as a full-time assistant coach for the men’s national team program in April 2003.
+He joined USA Volleyball as a full-time assistant coach for the men's national team program in April 2003.

-On 3 February 2005, USA Volleyball introduced McCutcheon as the new head coach of the USA men’s national volleyball team.
-He took over the position from long-time head coach Doug Beal, who resigned to become the new Chief Executive Officer of USA Volleyball.
+On 3 February 2005, USA Volleyball introduced McCutcheon as the new head coach of the USA men's national volleyball team.
+He took over the position from long-time head coach Doug Beal, who resigned from his coaching duties to become the new chief executive officer of USA Volleyball.
+McCutcheon's team went on to win USA's first ever FIVB World League title in 2008 and finished the quadrennial as 2008 Olympic Champions.

 On 15 December 2008, it was announced that McCutcheon accepted the head coach position of the U.S. Women's National Team for the 2009-2012 Olympic quadrennial.
+The team went on to win the FIVB Grand Prix in 2010, 2011 and 2012 and finished the quadrennial as Olympic Silver medalists.

 On 10 February 2011, McCutcheon was named head coach of the University of Minnesota's volleyball team.
 He joined the Gophers on 30 August 2012 after fulfilling his obligations with the National Team.

 On 10 October 2022, University of Minnesota Director of Athletics Mark Coyle announced that Hugh McCutcheon will transition to a newly create role of Assistant Athletic Director/Sport Development Coach effective on 1 January 2023.
+Under his coaching, the team had the highest winning percentage in Gopher's volleyball history (277-74, 78.9%), eight consecutive Sweet 16s or better, three Final Fours, 6 B1G players of the year, one National Player of the year and 26 All-Americans.